Part 8 of the Market Code establishes the governance arrangements for the Market and the CMA.

 Janet holds a BSc in Physics and a PhD in Physical Metallurgy & Materials Science, both awarded by the University of Birmingham.
 She is an experienced Non-Executive Director and has worked in both the public and private sectors in the UK and Internationally.
 Janet has a strong background in science research & technology as well as business management acquired in her previous positions with Motorola and AT&T Bell Laboratories.
 She is a Fellow of the Royal Society of Edinburgh and Fellow of the Institute of Physics From 2007 to 2019, Janet was Chief Executive of the SQA.

-Tony March (LP Nominated Director)
+Ian Grundy (LP Nominated Director)

 Jo Dow (LP Nominated Director)